-Bill discovered his talent in graphics at the age of eight, when his elementary school teacher asked him to create issues of blackboard bulletin, a monthly publication in a traditional Chinese classroom.
-For the next ten years, he continued designing award-winning blackboard bulletins before he graduated from high school.
+I discovered my talent in graphics at the age of eight, when my elementary school teacher asked me to create issues of blackboard bulletin, a monthly publication in a traditional Chinese classroom.
+For the next ten years, I continued designing award-winning blackboard bulletins before I graduated from high school.

-Undergoing traditional Chinese education system, Bill didn’t kill his passion for design.
-After his sister made him a follower of Beyoncé, he became the design lead who published annual magazines in the biggest Chinese Beyoncé fan forum.
+Undergoing traditional Chinese education system, I didn’t hold back my passion for design.
+After my sister made me a follower of Beyoncé, I became the lead designer who published annual magazines in the biggest Chinese Beyoncé fan forum.
 From there, I helped all the major Beyoncé social media accounts in China with their visuals and story telling.
 Read how Beyoncé made me a graphic designer here.

 An acceptance letter brought me into California College of the Arts, where I advanced my design skills and critical thinking.
 I co-created a college-wide trading group, The CCA Underground, that has hosted 1000+ trades.
 With a few friends, I also started Max CCA, an independent digital platform that forges interdisciplinary interactions between 80% of the community at the college.
 With honor, I was one of the first students who debuted TBD* at CCA, a student-staffed design studio creating work for Bay Area nonprofits.